 If someone is or is not consented to receive SMS > Is consented to receive SMS

 Then, in your form’s Targeting & Behaviors, set the form to only appear to this segment.

-Limitations of Multi-Step Forms
+Limitations of multi-step forms

 Multi-step forms offer a linear path through a series of pages.
 It is not possible to skip a single page of a form for certain site visitors.
-However, you can clone your multi-step form, then target the two copies of the form to different audiences and customize them as desired.
+However, you can clone your multi-step form, then target the 2 copies of the form to different audiences and customize them as desired.